 Use deodorant to cover the bad sweaty smell but make sure to use only unscented ones to avoid attracting wild animals.
 I like Lume Natural Deodorant.
 It’s free of parabens, aluminum, baking soda and comes in either tubes or sticks.
 You can use it on your armpits, privates, and feet.

 If using a whole-body deodorant, don’t apply the stick directly on your privates or feet.
 Apply on clean hands before applying elsewhere.

-The idea is to prevent yourself from dehydration on those sunny and hot hiking days.
-If your main source of water will be lakes and stream, you’ll need to filter and purify your water.
+The idea is to prevent from dehydration on those sunny and hot hiking days.
+If your main source of water will be lakes and streams, you’ll need to filter and purify your water.
 Plan accordingly.